mpaiva/button-soccer/README.md

 The NFT Button Soccer App aims to provide an engaging and user-friendly platform for team owners, league organizers, and referees to manage their button soccer teams and leagues.
 The app should allow users to view and manage their teams and players, track player stats, schedule and participate in tournaments, and trade players and teams.

-### User Groups
+## User Groups

+This app will primarily serve four user groups.
+These user groups have overlapping but distinct needs and will interact with the app and each other in different ways.
+Therefore, the app will need to offer tailored experiences for each group.
+This will involve personalized dashboards, notifications, and functionalities for each user type.

-1. **Team Owners:** These users own one or more button soccer teams.
-They should be able to view their teams and players, track player stats, participate in tournaments, and trade players and teams.
+1. **Team Owners:** These are the individuals who own the teams.
+They will have the capability to manage their team and player rosters, view player stats, participate in tournaments, and potentially trade players or teams.
+They can also designate a Team Captain for each match.

+2. **Team Captains:** These are individuals designated by the Team Owner to lead the team during a match.
+They have access to their team and player stats to strategize gameplay.
+In many cases, the Team Captain and Team Owner will be the same individual, but a Team Owner may also designate someone else to be the Team Captain for a match.

-2. **League Organizers:** These users organize button soccer leagues and tournaments.
-They should be able to schedule tournaments, manage team registrations, and track team and player stats.
+3. **League Organizers:** League Organizers administer button soccer leagues and tournaments.
+They should be able to schedule tournaments, manage team registrations, oversee the league standings and track team and player stats.
+They may also assign and nominate people to fulfill the role of a Referee, manage any disputes or rule violations.

-3. **Referees:** These users officiate button soccer matches.
-They should be able to log match results and player stats.
+4. **Referees:** Referees will have the authority to log the outcomes of matches, which will include match results, player stats, and any noteworthy incidents during the game.

+These user groups have overlapping but distinct needs and will interact with the app and each other in different ways.
+Therefore, the app will need to offer tailored experiences for each group.
+This will involve personalized dashboards, notifications, and functionalities for each user type.

 ### Features and Functionality